anewton1998/draft-regext-rdap-simple-redaction/draft-regext-rdap-simple-redaction.md

 This document defines a simple redaction extension for redacting information from Registration Data Access Protocol (RDAP) responses.
 This extension offers a much simpler approach to the redaction of information than RFC 9537.
-Additionally, it has several advantages of RFC 9537:
+Additionally, it has several advantages over RFC 9537:

 * The reasons for a redaction may be specified in multiple languages.
 * All redactions may be processed by a client programmatically.
 * String data may be partially redacted.
 * It re-uses remarks and notices from [@!RFC9083] and is backward-compatible with clients that do no support this extension.
 * Re-use of remarks and notices enables linking of redacted data to redaction policies.
-* In most cases, notifications of redacted data is passed to the user with clients that do not support this extensions.
+* In most cases, notifications of redacted data is passed to the user with clients that do not support this extension.
 * Clients are not required to evaluate complicated and error-prone JSONPath expressions.
+* Usage in RDAP object containers, such as RDAP search results or bulk Whois-like documents, does not require rewriting of JSONPath expressions.

 The following is an example of an RDAP response using simple redaction: